The Manhattan Project

 Little Boy, the atomic bomb that was dropped on Hiroshima, was based on uranium-235, a minor isotope of uranium that has to be physically separated from more prevalent uranium-238, which is not suitable for use in an explosive device.
 The separation was affected by gaseous diffusion of uranium hexafluoride (UF6) and was mostly done at Oak Ridge.
 The Nagasaki Atomic Bomb, known as Fat Man, primarily consisted of plutonium-239, which was mostly produced and purified at the Hanford site.

 The Manhattan Project and the Cold War

-These efforts started during the Second World War, and continued well into the standoff between east and west experienced during the Cold War.
+These efforts started during the Second World War and continued well into the standoff between the east and west experienced during the Cold War.
 Today the site of the Manhattan Project is being cleared at a cost of $2 billion a year, to restore it to its near original state.
-A $6.5 billion Waste Treatment Plant is currently under construction and will help transform and stabilize various types of nuclear waste into glass logs for long term storage.
+A $6.5 billion Waste Treatment Plant is currently under construction and will help transform and stabilize various types of nuclear waste into glass logs for long-term storage.